ridchatt/PlaywrightAssignment/README.md

 - **tests**: Contains test files that define the test cases using the page objects.

   - **UI**: Contains test scripts written for UI automation using Playwright.
 Each test file typically corresponds to a specific feature or workflow.
+The scenarios which I have considered includes "Item added to cart successfully" , "Item removed from cart successfully" and "Item successfully ordered".
   - **API**: Contains test scripts for API testing.
 These scripts interact with the Reqres API endpoints to validate functionality.
+The scenarios which I have considered includes "Getting lists of users" , "Creating user" , "Updating the created user" and "Deleting the created user"

 - **playwright-report**: This directory stores generated HTML report from test runs, detailing test outcomes and metrics.